aspiers/opensuse-spotify-installer/README.md

 4. Make the script executable, e.g. from a terminal, type `chmod +x install-spotify.sh`
 5. Run it as a non-root user, e.g. from a terminal type `./install-spotify.sh`

-## License

-This installer does *not* contain any material whatsoever copyrighted by Spotify:

-*   `install-spotify.sh` is a derivative of Armin's original version which he posted it without any copyright notice, so I unless I hear otherwise I'll assume it's in the public domain.
-*   `spotify-client.spec` is a derivative of Marguerite Su's original `spotify.spec`, the header of which seems to imply that it's MIT-licensed (since the pristine package the header refers to is either Spotify or non-existent, depending on how you look at it).
-*   `spotify-installer.spec` is all my work.

-Therefore I think it's fair to say the overall license is MIT (i.e. less ambiguously, the X11 license).

 ## Support, bugs, development etc.

 Development lives at the home page: